kletobias/p2022/_projects/deep-dive-tabular-data-pt-7.md

 ## XGBRegressor Optimization

-The `XGBRegressor` is a top contender when it comes to a tree ensemble based model, that can deliver predictions of the highest accuracy, having being used in many competition winning submissions on Kaggle and other platforms in the past.
+The `XGBRegressor` is a top contender when it comes to a tree ensemble based model that can deliver predictions of the highest accuracy, having being used in many competition winning submissions on Kaggle and other platforms in the past.